Prague Castle Tickets

 Which Prague Castle ticket to get?

-There is only one ticket that covers all Prague Castle's important sights such as St Vitus Cathedral, St George's Basilica, Golden Lane, and the Old Royal Palace - Prague Castle Circuit ticket.
+There is only one ticket that covers all of Prague Castle's important sights such as St Vitus Cathedral, St George's Basilica, Golden Lane, and the Old Royal Palace - Prague Castle Circuit ticket.
 You cannot get individual tickets to these attractions.
-However, there are few other places in the Prague Castle where you will need to get a ticket, we will mention them below.
+However, there are a few other places in Prague Castle where you will need to get a ticket, we will mention them below.

 Prague Castle For FREE